-The email address to which the file is to be sent
+Optional.
+The email address to which the file is to be sent.

 Reports can be run with different parameters for each recipient.
 You can configure the parameters in the Distribution List by adding new columns to the end of the list.

-The name of the column should match a named range in your spreadsheet:
+The name of the column must match a named range in your spreadsheet:

 Velixo Reports will apply the parameters automatically during distribution.